Staphylococcal Scalded Skin Syndrome (SSSS) in Children

 - Skin biopsy.
-A tiny sample of skin is taken and looked at under a microscope.
+A tiny sample of skin is sent to a lab and examined under a microscope.
 A frozen section can be done quickly to confirm the diagnosis.

 - Cultures.
 These are tests to find out which bacteria are present.
 Cultures may be done of the blood, urine, nose and throat, and skin.
 In newborns, a culture of the belly button may also be done.

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.